dashhive/dashchum/README.md

 # Setup Dashmate
 # won't work if newgrp / logout step is skipped

+# if either of these steps fail,
-# if this fails, try re-running it once or twice
+# try re-running each once or twice
 dashmate setup local

-# start dashmate docker containers
 dashmate group start
 ```
 The official method from the [Testnet Masternode Dash Docs](https://docs.dash.org/en/stable/masternodes/setup-testnet.html?highlight=dashmate#dashmate-installation) also works, but was a little outdated at time of writing (Oct 2022).